 - Great sunglasses – the glare here is amazing- my Maui Jim sunnies have been to Everest Base Camp, and Macchu Picchu, they’ve sailed the Atlantic, and been to the Galapagos & Easter Island.

-- If you’re looking for hiking boots on a budget – then here’s our guide to the best budget hiking books for men
+- If you’re looking for hiking boots on a budget – then here’s our guide to the best budget hiking boots for men

 And… the most important thing…